 Tottenham and England greats pay tribute to ‘best goalscorer ever’ Jimmy Greaves

-Greaves, who has died at the age of 81, scored 266 goals for Spurs and was in England’s World Cup-winning squad of 1966.
+Greaves, who has died at the age of 81, scored 266 goals for Spurs and was in England’s 1966 World Cup-winning squad.

 Footballing greats past and present have hailed Jimmy Greaves as “the best goalscorer to ever play” and compared him to Lionel Messi as tributes continue to pour in following the death of the former Tottenham, England and Chelsea striker.